-The next census is still a few years away in 2020, but the U.S. Census Bureau is already hard at work on preparing to count the more than 325 million people in the United States.
+The next census won’t start until 2020, but the U.S. Census Bureau is already hard at work on preparing to count the more than 325 million people in the United States.
 The census is one of the few democratic norms that’s required by the Constitution, and the data collected has wide-ranging uses.

 The normally routine process has been disrupted this year by Trump administration, which is pushing for the reintroduction of a question about citizenship.
 As you may have heard, there’s a debate going on about whether this question is appropriate, and whether the resource-strapped Census Bureau will have time to implement it before 2020.